 When you purchase your car insurance policy, you may wonder if you should raise your liability limit to a higher amount than the minimum car insurance requirement.
 Understanding what car insurance liability covers, and what your risks are can help you make the decision.
 Often, people look to pay for the cheapest car insurance costs, but raising your car insurance from the minimum may not cost you that much more.
 Here's what you need to know about liability car insurance to help you decide if you should raise your minimum car insurance limits based on your needs.

 What Does Car Liability Insurance Cover?

+Liability car insurance covers damage to others caused by your use or ownership of a car.
 Liability car insurance is the most basic coverage on your car insurance policy.
 It is meant to protect you if you are found liable or responsible for something.
-Take for instance you damage someone's car in the parking lot when opening your door.
+For example, if you damage someone's car in a parking lot when you are opening your door, you are responsible for the damage, therefore it would be the liability that may cover the claim for the damage to the owner of the other car.
 Your car liability insurance will cover the damage to their car.

 Another part of your car liability insurance policy is the legal defense coverage.
 Say you get sued because of something you are found liable for while driving.
 Then your car liability insurance coverage will also cover your lawyer and court fees.

 The liability on your car policy may also provide coverage for bodily injury, per accident or per person.
 These limits and requirements vary by state.

 What Are the Minimum Car Liability Limits?